jscarle/GeneratedEntityFramework/README.md

 [![Banner](https://raw.githubusercontent.com/jscarle/GeneratedEntityFramework/main/Banner.png)](https://github.com/jscarle/GeneratedEntityFramework)

-# GeneratedEntityFramework - Generated implementations for Entity Framework Core
+# GeneratedEntityFramework - Generated interface implementations for Entity Framework Core

 GeneratedEntityFramework is a.NET source generator that automatically generates the `DbSet` implementations for a `DbContext` based on the properties of an interface.
 This greatly facilitates integration of Entity Framework within a